Eyallotan/GC_Simulator/README.md

 3. Pages per block (Z)
 4. Page size (in bytes)
 5. Number of pages (N)
+6. Window flag
-6. Data distribution
+7. Data distribution
-7. GC algorithm
+8. GC algorithm
-8. Optional parameter: Filename to redirect output to
+9. Optional parameter: Filename to redirect output to

+* For window flag choose between ```window_on``` or ```window_off```.
+If you choose to turn on the window flag, you will be asked to choose the window size.
 * For data distribution parameter choose between ```uniform``` or ```hot_cold```.
 If you choose hot/cold distribution, you will be asked to choose the hot page percentage and the probability for a hot page.
 * For GC algorithm choose between the following:
 1. ```greedy```